 Neuroscientist Jill Bolte Taylor suggests sleep as her #1 recommendation for stroke survivors.
 When the brain is busy recovering, sleep is one of the best ways you can aid recovery.
 While post-stroke fatigue doesn’t always improve with sleep, it’s still good to get plenty of rest.
 Sleep allows the brain to recover.

 8. Focus on one thing at a time

-Multi-tasking is an energy drain.
+Multi-tasking is an energy drain, mentally and potentially physically as well.
 While some stroke patients report that they cannot multitask to begin with, it’s important to stay mindful of your attention.
 To reduce fatigue after stroke, it’s best to slow down and do things one at a time.